exocad/SevenZipSharpSimple/README.md

 ## Supported Frameworks

 This library supports .NET 6.0 and .NET 8.0.
-The latter also run under Linux.
+The latter also runs under Linux.

 ### Linux Support

 The .NET 8 builds of `SevenZipSharpSimple` can run under Linux.
-The Linux library was build from the original repository at https://github.com/mcmilk/7-Zip by using the following commands:
+The native 7z Linux library was build from the original repository at https://github.com/mcmilk/7-Zip by using the following commands: